davidmeadejr/github-curriculum-vitae/README.md

  ## 🔎 About

-A full-stack software engineer specialising in product development with over 4.5 years of professional experience at an FTSE-100 FinTech organisation and two venture capital-backed web3 startups.
-Selected as one of the brightest minds by Project Data Hack in 2022 and was part of the winning team at their Google hackathon in London.
-Being one of the four members of Team Nudgewell beating 7 other teams.
+A customer-centric full-stack software engineer focused on FinTech, startups and web3 companies.
+Worked at Santander and two VC backed startups (Pre-seed).
+Selected for Google’s 2022 Project Data Hack and won the hackathon in London.

 <!--  ---